devcon14/vim-ipytrace/README.md

 # vim-ipytrace

 Vim plugin to interact with an ipython terminal.
-Currently only supporting neovim in an ipython terminals.
+Currently only supporting ipython in a neovim terminal.
 Using Tmux in vim will be next.

 * Basic REPL for ipython or other shells.